Monday and Wednesday, 1:25pm-2:45pm, WEB L101

 A highly recommended book is

 Prentice-Hall, 1988 (ISBN: 978-0131103627)

-All lab solutions work must use an x86-64 processor that has a Unix OS.
-Code must be in ANSI standard C; nothing else will work.
+All homework solutions work must use an x86-64 processor that has a Unix OS.
+Code must be in ANSI standard C; GNU extensions as supported by /usr/bin/gcc on CADE Lab 1 machines are ok, but nothing else will work.
 Unless explicitly noted otherwise, grading of assignments will be done using CADE Lab 1 machines.
 Students who choose to develop their code on any other machine are strongly encouraged to run their programs on a CADE Lab 1 machine before turning it in.
 There will be no credit for programs that do not compile and run on a CADE Lab 1 machine, even if they run somewhere else.